st-allan/Static-Sites-101/_pages/part-one.md

       Learning Outcome 3: Demonstrate the Ability to Set Up a Jekyll-Based Static Site
     </b>
     <span class="f5 db lh-copy measure">
-      Applying: By the end of module seven of the training, participants will successfully set up a Jekyll-based static website hosted on GitHub Pages, following step-by-step instructions.
+      Apply: By the end of module seven of the training, participants will successfully set up a Jekyll-based static website hosted on GitHub Pages, following step-by-step instructions.
     </span>
   </li>
   <li class="pa3 pa4-ns bb b--black-10">